jasgrewal/cancerscope/README.md

 Next, you can process the predictions straight from the input file:
 `>>> predictions_from_file = scope_obj.get_predictions_from_file(filename) `
 Here, the input file should be prepared as follows.
 Columns should be tab-separated, with unique sample IDs.
 The first column is always the Gene identifier (Official HUGO ID, Ensemble Gene ID, or Gencode).
+Each cell is the RPKM value of the corresponding gene, sample pair.
 An example is shown with the first 2 rows of input.

 | ENSEMBL | Sample 1 | Sample 2 | ... |
 |---|---|---|---|